 - 1 cup rhubarb, cut into 1-inch pieces

 - Grease a 9x13-inch pan.
 Preheat oven to 350°F with the rack in the center position.
-In a large bowl cream together the butter and the sugar.
-Blend in the egg, vanilla extract, and sour cream.
-Mix in flour and baking powder.
+In a large bowl cream together ½ cup butter and ½ cup sugar.
+Blend in 1 egg, 1 teaspoon vanilla extract, and 1 cup sour cream.
+Mix in 1 ½ cups flour and ¾ teaspoon baking powder.
 Spread the dough in a prepared pan.
 The dough will be rather thick and once it's spread in the pan, it'll be a rather thin layer.

 - Sprinkle half of the toping over the cake dough.
-Now spread out the strawberries and rhubarb over the entire surface and sprinkle the remaining topping to cover the kuchen.
+Now spread out 1 cup strawberries and 1 cup rhubarb over the entire surface and sprinkle the remaining topping to cover the kuchen.

 - Bake the kuchen for about 30 minutes until the sides are golden.
 A toothpick test doesn't really work here as the topping and fruit will be rather gooey and will stick to the toothpick making it hard to tell if the cake is done.